 Strengths and Weaknesses of ESFJs

 What is a provider good at doing?
 Providing.
-They provide great davice, but they are also willing to lend a helping hand when their friends are anxious or just need some reassurance.
+They provide great advice, but they are also willing to lend a helping hand when their friends are anxious or just need some reassurance.
 ESFJs are great to have by your side when you are stressed or just trying something new.
 Here are some of their biggest strengths:

 - Strong Practical Skills